-Dr. Kumudini Dharmadasa is a lecturer at the Discipline of Mathematics, School of Physical Science.
+Dr. Kumudini Dharmadasa is an Adjunct Senior Lecturer at the Discipline of Mathematics, School of Physical Science.
 Her broad area of interest is Pure Mathematics in which she teaches from year 1 to year 4 levels.
 Her main field of research is the Theory of Representations.
 She is also committed to many community engagement activities which involves the mathematics education at school level: (i) catering for the Gifted; (ii) Pre-tertiary maths education; (iii) Nurturing maths talent of the educators responsible for the Gifted.

 Kumudini obtained her Masters Degree in Mathematics at the University of Ottawa, Canada and the PhD at the University of Adelaide, South Australia.
 She was a lecturer at the University of Kelaniya prior to this.
 She joined the University of Tasmania as a tutor, and is now a lecturer in Mathematics.

 M.Sc (Course work and Thesis)

 |BSc (1st Class Hons)||Galois Theory||University of Kelaniya||Sri Lanka||1979|

 Kumudini is regularly involved in organising community engagement projects and schemes which enhances maths education of pre-tertiary students and teachers in Tasmania.

 Real and Complex Analysis, Calculus, Abstract Algebra, Theory of Integration, Functional Analysis